charlesmcclendon/stann-for-python/docs/_build/html/_sources/intro.txt

 The main difficulty in creating a python wrapper for Stann is finding a way to handle all the function and class templates behind the scenes so that we can deliver concise and intuitive function and class names to users.
 The main idea behind our solution is to provide a function :func:`configure` which allows you to configure the global module variables.

-After configuring these values you can call stann functions like :func:`newRandomPoint` and classes like :func:`bruteNN` without having to specify the dimension and data type of the vector space each time.
+After configuring these values you can use stann functions and classes without having to specify the dimension and data type of the vector space each time.

 .. ::toctree
    :maxdepth: 2